smiakchilo/aem-crash-course/lessons/2.7/part2.md

     }
 }
 ```
 What happens here?
-We’ve got some resource, referenced by the variable `parentResource`, and wish to create a child for it.
+We’ve got a resource referenced by the variable `parentResource`, and wish to create a child for it.
 We call the `createResource()` method and pass into it the parent resource, the name of the newly created resource, and the map of properties the new resource will have from the start.

-Within the createResource() method, first we check whether the resource at the given path already exists.
+Within the `createResource()` method, first, we check whether the resource at the given path already exists.
 If this is so, the routine cannot proceed.
-Otherwise we call the `resolver.create()` method passing the parent resource, the name of the child, and the initial properties.
+Otherwise, we call the `resolver.create()` method passing the parent resource, the name of the child, and the initial properties.

-Even as the method is completed without an exception, we still need to commit changes.
+Even as the method is completed without exception, we still need to commit changes.
 It’s only then that the resource is actually stored in the JCR.

 Commit is also used when you modify a resource.
 Remember that modifying just means putting values in the resource’s value map.
 For that sake the resource is adapted to a particular value map variant – the `ModifiableValueMap`:
 ```